Cclleemm/RaspberryDMX/README.md

 Second step
 -------------
-Now you need ton connect the MAX485 board to the GPIOs of the Raspberry Pi.
+Now you need to connect the MAX485 board to the GPIOs of the Raspberry Pi.
 Follow the connection picture.

 ![PreviewImage](https://raw.github.com/Cclleemm/RaspberryDMX/master/Tutorial/board.png?raw=true)